 Braintree Street is envisioned as a live/work street with a narrow right of way.
 Street trees alternate with parking spaces to balance convenience with greenery.
 It has active street edges with frequent entrances, lots of windows.
-Braintree will have no setbacks, but will have a 15' setback requirement at 40' height of street wall.
+Buildings along Braintree Street will have no setback requirements, but will have a 15' setback requirement at 40' height of street wall.